 If shopping in a store feels like drudgery, it’s no wonder that consumers may turn to online options.

-The promise of smart shopping carts, voice-activated tools and smart displays all point to the possibilities available to the retailers that apply them strategically.
-Even self-checkouts are becoming more common as a way to empower consumers to pay for products in a way that helps them avoid long lineups.
+The promise of smart shopping carts, voice-activated tools, and smart displays all point to the possibilities available to the retailers that apply them strategically.
+Even self-checkouts are becoming more common as a way to empower consumers to pay for products to avoid long lineups.

 Retailers aren’t disappearing.
 They’re changing.